All articles

 Composing Actions

-Building a public GitHub Action taught me the importance of minimal dependencies, clear documentation, and comprehensive input validation.
-The action has been running in production for years across multiple organizations.
+Building a custom GitHub Action for Sentry taught me the importance of minimal dependencies, clear documentation, and strict input validation.
+Error handling cannot be an afterthought.
+The action has been running in production for years.
+If you need the same control, building custom is viable.
+Just plan for the long run.